-Prior to TurnKey FCS removal, the surgeon may use flexionextension lateral X-rays with the Elastic Bands removed to help determine if the fracture and soft tissues are adequately healed to maintain concentric joint reduction without the device on.
-This typically requires a minimum of 6 weeks, but ultimately depends on the rate of bone and soft tissue healing and the surgeon's assessment of the same.
+Prior to PIP Fix removal, the surgeon may use flexion-extension lateral X-rays with the Elastic Bands removed to help determine if the fracture and soft tissues are adequately healed to maintain concentric joint reduction without the device on.
+This typically requires a minimum of 6 weeks, but ultimately depends on the rate of healing and the surgeon's assessment of the same.

-- 1. If necessary, lower the Wire Hanger Loops to their lowest position by adjusting the Tension Adjust Screw. - 2.
+- If necessary, reduce tension to the lowest position by adjusting the Tension Adjust Screw. - 2.
 Remove the Elastic Bands. - 3.
-Remove the TurnKey FCS from the Dorsal Pin. - 4.
+Remove the PIP Fix from the Dorsal Pin. - 4.
 Cut a Pin Cap off the Transverse Pin on one side of the finger. - 5.
 Using a large needle holder or similar tool, pull and rotate the Transverse Pin out of the finger. - 6.
-Using the same tool from Step 5 unscrew the Dorsal Pin from the middle phalanx. - 7.
+Using the same tool from Step 5, unscrew the Dorsal Pin from the middle phalanx. - 7.
 Place a small, non-restrictive dressing over the pin track holes. - 8.
 Instruct the patient to continue with the active range of motion exercises.